HCODESC/FinanceTracker/README.md

 - [ ] Fully functional database and migration history
 - [ ] Deployed app with live demo URL
 - [ ] Public GitHub repo with README, screenshots, and tech stack
-- [ ] Resume bullet:
-  _“Built a full-stack personal finance tracker using Blazor and .NET Web API with EF Core, featuring budget monitoring, interactive charts, and secure user auth.”_

 ---

-## 🚀 Let’s Build It

-Feel free to ask for help with:
-- Scaffolding models and controllers
-- Designing UI pages
-- Configuring deployments